From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Uncertainty relations

 Using this observation, we see that a binary code $C \subseteq \{0,1\}^n$ with minimum distance $\gamma n$ defines a set of $\gamma$-MUBs in $\cH$.
 It is now sufficient to find binary codes with minimum distance as large as possible.
 For the first construction, we use the Hadamard code that has minimum distance $n/2$.
 The Hadamard codewords are indexed by $x \in \{0,1\}^{n'}$; the codeword corresponding to $x$ is the vector $v \in \{0,1\}^n$ whose coordinates are $v_z = x \cdot z$ for all $z \in \{0,1\}^{n'}$.
 This code has the largest possible minimum distance for a non-trivial binary code but its shortcoming is that the number of codewords is only $n$.
 For our applications, it is sometimes desirable to have $r$ larger than $n$ (this is useful to allow the error parameter $\e$ of our metric uncertainty relation to be smaller than $n^{-1/2}$).

-For the second construction, we use families of linear codes with minimum distance $1/2 - \delta$ with a number of codewords that is exponential in $n$.
+For the second construction, we use families of linear codes with minimum distance $(1/2 - \delta)n$ with a number of codewords that is exponential in $n$.
 For this, we can use Reed-Solomon codes concatenated with linear codes on $\{0,1\}^{\Theta(n')}$ that match the performance of random linear codes; see for example Appendix E in \cite{Gol08}.
 For a simpler construction, note that we can also get $2^{\Omega(\sqrt{n})}$ codewords by using a Reed-Solomon code concatenated with a Hadamard code. \end{proof}

 The next lemma shows that for any state $\ket{\psi}$, for most values of $j$, the distribution $p_{V_j \ket{\psi}}$ is close to a distribution with large min-entropy provided $\{V_j\}$ define $\gamma$-MUBs.
 This result might be of independent interest.
-In fact, the authors of \cite{DFRSS07} prove a lower bound close to $n/2$ on the min-entropy of a measurement in the computational basis of the state $U \ket{\psi}$ where $U$ is chosen uniformly from the full set of the $2^n$ unitaries of $\cH$.
+In fact, \citeN{DFRSS07} prove a lower bound close to $n/2$ on the min-entropy of a measurement in the computational basis of the state $U \ket{\psi}$ where $U$ is chosen uniformly from the full set of the $2^n$ unitaries of $\cH$.
 They leave as an open question the existence of small subsets of $\cH$ that satisfy the same uncertainty relation.
-When used with the $\gamma$-MUBs of Lemma \ref{lem:approx-mub}, the following lemma partially answers this question by exhibiting such sets of size polynomial in $n$ but with a min-entropy lower bound close to $n/4$ instead.
-This can be used to reduce the amount of randomness needed for many protocols in the bounded and noisy quantum storage models. \begin{lemma} Let $n \geq 1, d = 2^n$ and $\e \in (0,1)$ and consider a set of $r = \ceil{\frac{2}{\e^2}}$ unitary transformations $V_0, \dots, V_{r-1}$ of $\CC^d$ defining $\gamma$-MUBs.
+When used with the $\gamma$-MUBs of Lemma \ref{lem:approx-mub}, the following lemma partially answers this question by exhibiting such sets of size polynomial in $n$ but with a min-entropy lower bound close to $n/4$ instead. \begin{lemma} Let $n \geq 1, d = 2^n$ and $\e \in (0,1)$ and consider a set of $r = \ceil{\frac{2}{\e^2}}$ unitary transformations $V_0, \dots, V_{r-1}$ of $\CC^d$ defining $\gamma$-MUBs.
 For all $\ket{\psi} \in \CC^d$,